 Our advisors help you save time, money & worries.
 Contact us!

 Do you plan to get married and start a family?
 If the answer is yes, get ready for this new role in life by thinking ahead.
 Now that there is someone to care and be cared for, it’s time to reconsider the insurance plan for both of you – take into account your combined needs and budgets.

 Is your work cover still sufficient?
 Does it cover maternity expenses?
 Can either of your work cover offer protection for your partner and children?
 And if you need extra protection, would a family plan be more affordable for you?

-Childbirth, prenatal and postnatal care in Hong Kong is highly affordable in public hospitals, but if you prefer to enjoy the services in a private setting, the overall cost can easily shoot up to over HK$100,000.
+Childbirth, prenatal and postnatal cares in Hong Kong are highly affordable in public hospitals, but if you prefer to enjoy the services in a private setting, the overall cost can easily shoot up to over HK$100,000.
 With that in mind, it makes sense to get maternity cover if you plan to give birth in Hong Kong.

 ➜ Expert tip: Maternity insurance not only helps minimize your pregnancy-related expenses, but also opens the choice for you to use private care and avoid disproportionate waiting times at public hospitals.
 It ensures optimal recovery of the mother and the best quality of care for the infant.